vnguyenbfb/vnguyenbfb.github.io/_posts/2023-10-17-Immigrants to Canada.md

 ```
 <img src="/assets/images/P7_5.png">

 Here we have a chance to look closely into the top 4 biggest countries of origin that are India, China, the UK and Philippines.
 Since 1994, the flow from the UK witnesses a sharp plummet from its peak at 39,231.
-As it gets to low at 7,045 in 1999, it starts to move sideway from there. <br>
+As it gets to low at 7,045 in 1999, it starts to move sideway from there.

 The top three countries that show a sharp increase since early '90s are India, China, and Philippines.

 #### *2.4.
 India, China and Philippines*